Nebraska vs. Northwestern NCAA Football Odds, Plays and Insights | October 2, 2021

 Nebraska Stats and Trends

-- Nebraska has played five games, with three wins against the spread.
+- Nebraska has three wins against the spread in five games this season.

-- The Cornhuskers covered the spread in their only game when favored by 10.5 points or more.
+- The Cornhuskers have been favored by 10.5 points or more once this season and covered the spread.

-- Nebraska's games this year have not hit the over on any of four set point totals.

-- Nebraska is 1-1 against the spread and 2-1 overall this season when the team puts up more than 20.0 points.
+- When Nebraska puts up more than 20.0 points, it is 1-1 against the spread and 2-1 overall.

-- When Nebraska churns out more than 396.5 yards, the team is 2-0 against the spread and 2-1 overall.
+- In games that Nebraska amasses more than 396.5 yards, the team is 2-0 against the spread and 2-1 overall.

-- The Cornhuskers have seven giveaways this season, while the Wildcats have eight takeaways .

 - Find the latest spread and moneyline odds for Nebraska at SISportsbook.